FDISK(8) System Administration FDISK(8)

 -b, --sector-size sectorsize

-Use this option only on old kernels or to override the kernel's
+option only on old kernels or to override the kernel’s ideas.)
+Since

-logical and physical sector size.
-This option changes both sec‐
+sector size.
+This option changes both sector sizes to sectorsize.

 -c, --compatibility[=mode]

-is non-DOS mode.
-For backward compatibility, it is possible to
+non-DOS mode.
+For backward compatibility, it is possible to use the

-use the option without the mode argument -- then the default is
+option without the mode argument — then the default is used.
+Note

-used.
-Note that the optional mode argument cannot be separated
+that the optional mode argument cannot be separated from the -c

-from the -c option by a space, the correct form is for example
+option by a space, the correct form is for example -c=dos.

 -h, --help